-This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent.
+This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlords for an Order of Possession.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 15, 2012, the landlord served the tenants with the Notice of Direct Request Proceeding via posting on the door.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on July 18, 2014, the landlord served the tenants with the Notice of Direct Request Proceeding via posting on the door.

-Section 90 of the Act determines that a document served in this manner is deemed to have been served three days later.
+Section 90 of the Act determines that documents served in this manner are deemed to have been served three days later, whether or not the tenants refuse or neglect to accept the documents.

-Based on the written submissions of the landlord, I find that the tenants have been duly served with the Direct Request Proceeding documents.
+Based on the written submissions of the landlords, I find that the tenants have been duly served with the Direct Request Proceeding documents.

-Issue(s) to be Decided
+Issue to be Decided

-Is the landlord entitled to an Order of Possession due to unpaid rent pursuant to sections 46 and 55 of the Act?
+The issue to be decided is whether the landlord is entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act.